dehora/nakadi-java/README.md

 Some calls return `Response` objects that contain raw json.
 You can serialize these using the `JsonSupport` helper, available from the client. `JsonSupport` accepts classes, and for generic bindings you can supply it with a `TypeLiteral`.

+#### Using TypeLiterals

+When using a `TypeLiteral`, please note the following:

+- TypeLiterals must be an actual subclass.
+This means declaring the TypeLiteral with a pair of braces `new TypeLiteral<Map<String, Object>>() {};` and not just `new TypeLiteral<Map<String, Object>>();`.
+The latter won't work and can cause hard to debug errors.

+- TypeLiterals for the 3 category classes can't be declared with a String.
+For example `DataChangeEvent<String>` will cause marshalling errors, because the underlying JSON processing treats `String` as a JSON String type and not escaped JSON.
+The parser then fails when it sees structured JSON instead of a JSOn String.
+Typically you want to declare something like `DataChangeEvent<Map<String, Object>>` to destructure the data properly.
+The client might add a stringified option for 1.0.0.

 #### Resource Classes